25 Festivals in Prince Edward County 🎉

 Sandbanks Music Festival | September

 Sandbanks Music Festival is a music, family and food event at the Sandbanks Provincial Park Outlet Beach.
-Build a love of music with a family-friendly concert, featuring headliner Wintersleep, a Canadian indie rock band based in Halifax, Nova Scotia.
-The stage will be shared by another seven musical artists.
+Build a love of music with a family-friendly concert, featuring 2019 headliner Grapes of Wrath.
+The stage will be shared by other Canadians and local musical artists.
 Taste the best of The County with food trucks, local beer/wine/cider and keep the mini rockers rocking with free all-day kids programming like face painting and costume-making.

 TASTE Community Grown | September